edcork/edcork.github.io/docs/index.md

 ---
 title: Home
 layout: home
-nav_order: 1
+nav_exclude: true
 ---

-I'm a lead tech writer at OpenText with 14+ years of experience in technical documentation.
-I mainly work on IT Service Management products and a Kubernetes-based container orchestration platform.
+I'm a lead tech writer, formerly at OpenText, with 15 years of experience in technical documentation.
+I mainly worked on IT Service Management products and a Kubernetes-based container orchestration platform.

 Also an occasional cycling coach and one-time archaeologist.